j-gens/plant-commerce-app/README.md

 Your destination for house plants, cacti, succulents and more!

-Check out the live version of this app: [Plantology](ec2-54-151-26-136.us-west-1.compute.amazonaws.com)
+Check out the demo version of this app: [Plantology](ec2-54-151-26-136.us-west-1.compute.amazonaws.com)

 #### My Contribution